chainguard-dev/apkregress/README.md

 - Go 1.21+
 - `apkrane` command-line tool
 - `make` command
+- For enterprise and extras repositories: `chainctl` command-line tool for authentication
-- Access to wolfi-dev/os repository
+- Access to one of the supported repositories:
+  - wolfi-dev/os
+  - chainguard-dev/enterprise-packages
+  - chainguard-dev/extra-packages

 ## Installation